Article at a Glance

 Red Meat and Type 2 Diabetes

 For example, this study cited by What the Health as proof that eating meat causes type 2 diabetes (a claim widely made in the movie) is actually a retrospective cohort study that went back through old data collected by previous studies in order to reach new insights.
 The data presented relies on food frequency questionnaires which asked people how often they ate red meat.
 The lowest category of consumption was “never or less than once per month, which allows for the existence of Vegans and meat eaters within the same category.
 This is not a study that followed people on a Vegan diet vs. meat eaters.
 Does this mean that the study’s findings, that red meat consumption is associated with an increased risk for type 2 diabetes, are invalid?
 No. But, neither can the study be represented as a “pure” Vegan study.
-The group with the lowest risk of type 2 diabetes included people who eat red meat once a month.
+The group with the lowest risk of type 2 diabetes included people who eat red meat about once a month, which is decidedly not Vegan.

 Plant based diet and mortality risk